- How to Activate the BitMEX Dark Theme (Revealed) - November 21, 2019

 So, how much does it cost to trade on BitMEX?

-Trading leveraged cryptocurrencies on exchanges like BitMEX can cost more than other exchanges without leverage because you pay fees on the total value, not just your margin for that trade.
+Trading leveraged cryptocurrencies on exchanges like BitMEX can cost more than other exchanges without leverage because you pay fees on the total value, not just your initial margin for that trade.

 BitMEX trade example (with fees)